Radon: Chemical properties

 It is inert to most common chemical reactions, such as combustion, because the outer valence shell contains eight electrons.
 This produces a stable, minimum energy configuration in which the outer electrons are tightly bound.
 Its first ionization energy—the minimum energy required to extract one electron from it—is 1037 kJ/mol.
 In accordance with periodic trends, radon has a lower electronegativity than the element one period before it, xenon, and is therefore more reactive.
 Early studies concluded that the stability of radon hydrate should be of the same order as that of the hydrates of chlorine (Cl_{2}) or sulfur dioxide (SO_{2}), and significantly higher than the stability of the hydrate of hydrogen sulfide (H_{2}S).

 Because of its cost and radioactivity, experimental chemical research is seldom performed with radon, and as a result there are very few reported compounds of radon, all either fluorides or oxides.
 Radon can be oxidized by powerful oxidizing agents such as fluorine, thus forming radon difluoride (RnF_{2}).
 It decomposes back to its elements at a temperature of above 523 K, and is reduced by water to radon gas and hydrogen fluoride: it may also be reduced back to its elements by hydrogen gas.
 It has a low volatility and was thought to be RnF_{2}.
 Because of the short half-life of radon and the radioactivity of its compounds, it has not been possible to study the compound in any detail.
-Theoretical studies on this molecule predict that it should have a Rn–F bond distance of 2.08 ångström (Å), and that the compound is thermodynamically more stable and less volatile than its lighter counterpart xenon difluoride (XeF_{2}).
+Theoretical studies on this molecule predict that it should have a Rn–F bond distance of 2.08 ångströms (Å), and that the compound is thermodynamically more stable and less volatile than its lighter counterpart xenon difluoride (XeF_{2}).
 The octahedral molecule RnF_{6} was predicted to have an even lower enthalpy of formation than the difluoride.
 The [RnF]+ ion is believed to form by the following reaction: